thesoundofcolor/society-v1/README.md

-# Society V1: A Social Calculator
+# Society V1: The Social Calculator

 **A kinetic model for the social contract.**
 *A system of interconnected variables that lets you feel how changes ripple through society.*